keriwarr/hanamikojinzou/README.md

 - [ ] Tests?
 - [ ] A web interface.
 Also - a way for humans to play (against AI for now).
 This would open up the door to taking advantage of some nice features of redux such as the time travelling debugger
 - [ ] Make sure the engine is correct
+- [ ] A selector for cards visibly played on either side of the board, or invisibly and visibly played on your side

 ## Performance